FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Limitations

 \section{Limitations}

 Despite its strong empirical performance across various reasoning tasks, Flow-Steer has several limitations.
 First, its heavy reliance on historical context is a key structural constraint.
 As multi-turn interactions progress, the quality of initial operator outputs and workflow decisions becomes critical for sustaining accurate reasoning.
 Even subtle errors introduced at early stages (e.g., incorrect problem decomposition by the Plan operator) may accumulate rapidly via error propagation through subsequent operators, affecting the reliability and accuracy of the final output.
 Consequently, when the historical context is incomplete or noisy, the Flow-Director's orchestration ability can be compromised.
 Additionally, the method depends heavily on continuous and dynamic updates to the workflow state through the Canvas.
-If these updates fail to capture execution feedback promptly or the context window becomes saturated (with our 16,384 token limit affecting approximately 8\% of complex tasks), it can lead to substantial information loss or suboptimal workflow decisions, thereby limiting the framework's practical flexibility and effectiveness.
+If these updates fail to capture execution feedback promptly or the context window becomes saturated on long-horizon tasks, it can lead to information loss or suboptimal workflow decisions, thereby limiting the framework's practical flexibility and effectiveness.